Skip to main content

 You usually get patches of small bumps on your arms, thighs or bottom, but they can appear in other places.

 The bumps are usually the colour of your skin.
-They can also be red on white skin or brownish-black on darker skin.
+They can also be red if they're on white skin, or darker on brown or black skin.

 The skin can sometimes feel itchy, and may be better in summer and worse in winter.